gcallah/MiscWriting/Empire/empire.md

 Another important benefit of recognizing our real situation would be that the American government could recognize that some territories that have been *de facto* within the empire really should be regarded as outside it.
 The main consequence of such a recognition would be that the US military would cease being the primary defender of those territories.
-Perhaps this is what the Trump administration is doing with regard to Europe: Donations of Europe, or not particularly happy with American hegemony, and the United States is spending a lot of money defending these unhappy client states.
+Perhaps this is what the Trump administration is doing with regard to Europe: the nations of Europe are not particularly happy with American hegemony, and the United States is expending a good amount of resources defending these unhappy client states.
 Yet Europe has plenty of wealth and manpower to defend its own independence from, say, Russia, or China.
 So a realist audit of the current boundaries of the empire could well recommend pulling back from Europe.

-## Objections

-### Too Machiavellian
+Of course my recommendation here will disconcert many people.

-Some might argue that my recommendation is "too Machiavellian," because:
+Some might argue that my recommendation is amoral, because it:

 1. Leaves America with no inspiring purpose that might unite its people; and/or:
 2. Ignores morality and adopts a Machiavellian view of government as merely a matter of capturing and keeping power.

-In regards to the first, why isn't being the power that brings relative order to what would other wise be a fractious anarchy an inspiring purpose?
+In regards to the first complaint, why isn't being the power that brings relative order to what would otherwise be a fractious anarchy an inspiring purpose?
 In a cosmos tending towards disorder, creating order is a genuine accomplishment.
-And, as [John Gray argues](https://www.newstatesman.com/ideas/2025/10/how-to-save-british-liberalism), this sort of "Hobbesian liberalism" is, in fact, the most plausible and as well as the most genuinely libertarian version of liberalism available to us.
+Our current elite defend their status partially by portaying themselves as defenders of liberal ideological aims, but they might be re-oriented to see themselves as defenders of order.
+Furthermore, as [John Gray argues](https://www.newstatesman.com/ideas/2025/10/how-to-save-british-liberalism), this sort of "Hobbesian liberalism" is, in fact, the most plausible and as well as the most genuinely libertarian version of liberalism available to us.

-And contra the charge of amorality, the realist view of the current American situation takes morality much *more* seriously than does the morally kitsch notion that we are really, in our hearts, just James Stewart trying to make his hometown better, but who accidentally found himself establishing military bases in 80 or 90 countries.
+And contra the charge of amorality, the realist view of the current American situation takes morality much *more* seriously than does the morally kitsch notion that we are really, in our hearts, just James Stewart trying to make his hometown better, but a Jimmy who accidentally found himself establishing military bases in 80 or 90 countries.

-is moral, in that it
-prudentially acknowledges that the American empire can conceivably achieve one large moral purpose: to bring a halt to the "war of all against all" within its borders.
+The realist view *is* moral, in that it prudentially acknowledges that the American empire can plausibly achieve one large moral purpose: to bring a halt to the "war of all against all" within its borders.
 However, should it instead (as it often does at present) strive to spread some ["comprehensive doctrine"](https://plato.stanford.edu/archives/spr2019/entries/rawls/#ReaCit) across its empire, it will: